 Hundreds of millions of human beings spend billions of hours in offices every day (you might be sitting in one as you read this).
 How can we make them better places for people to work and collaborate?
 What's the next wave of digital tools to connect the office, the city, and the planet?
 How has the office evolved over the last 100 years?
 And do we even need offices anymore?

 Workplace features Bob Greenberg, Norman Foster, Nick Law, Barry Wacksman, Chris West, Nikil Saval, Julia Goldberg, Primo Orpilla, Amanda Carroll, and more.
-The film premiered at the Biennale, where a site-specific version of it is screening daily from May 25 to November 27.
-There will be other special screenings in other cities followed by a global internet release this Fall.
-Sign up on our mailing list (bottom of this page) or follow Gary on Twitter, Facebook, or Instagram for updates on the film's release.
+The film premiered at the Biennale, where a site-specific version of it screened daily from May 25 to November 27, 2016.
+This film was a special project for the Biennale, and will not be released commercially, but for a limited time you can stream it free from R/GA's website.